spacetelescope/roman_tools/README.md

 git clone git@github.com:josePhoenix/wfirst-tools.git
 ```

 This will create a new folder called `wfirst-tools` containing this README and all of the example notebooks.
 From this directory, simply run `jupyter notebook`.
-Choose `index.ipynb` from the file list, and explore the available examples of WebbPSF and Pandeia calculations.
+Choose `Getting Started.ipynb` from the file list, and explore the available examples of WebbPSF and Pandeia calculations.

 ## Resources